Queer poet Ching-In Chen’s letter to their younger self procures its epistolary strength from the loosely connected ideas of the zuihitsu.

 2. An e-mail arrives from another queer poet, hurting, counting, asking, reaching. . .

 3. Yes, you, entering from the South.
 The North.
 East by association.
 West.
 I am writing you, the person I will become, still becoming. . .

 4. This week was the 20th anniversary of Vincent Chin’s death, a Chinese American man mistaken for Japanese in Detroit, a city where you will venture in a few days. . .

 Perhaps this is the difference between a list and a zuihitsu.
 One thrives on order while the other shows that order is an illusion.
 Order is the sense we try to make out of things that do not make sense, like how someone could bash Vincent Chin’s head with a baseball bat or how someone could eat the food Zhen Bo Liu was delivering after killing him.

 Still, the order that time imposes on us means that the younger Chen will never receive this message.
-Even as she writes a letter to her younger self, Chen seems aware that this exercise is futile.
-“I want to write you, back there on the road alone some untruth, some myth, but that road is still there, hemmed by mountains,” she tells her younger self.
+Even as they write a letter to their younger self, Chen seems aware that this exercise is futile.
+“I want to write you, back there on the road alone some untruth, some myth, but that road is still there, hemmed by mountains,” they tell their younger self.
 “You can’t filter that voice out of your head.”
 And yet the letter refuses this order as well.
 “And you do, you meet me where it is possible,” Chen writes, reminding us that the younger Chen is part of the current Chen—that the difference between the two is an illusion as well.